 We will be performing other abdominal surgeries using the FlexDex Minimally Invasive Surgery System, including adrenalectomy, abdominal exploration with biopsies, nephrectomy, cholecystectomy, foreign body retrieval, etc. Please have interested owners contact us on (03) 9553 1775.
 Referring vets are also welcome to scrub in on their patients!

-Gastric dilatation with volvulus (GDV) is a catastrophic event which occurs frequently in large and giant breed dogs, with a life-time risk of about 24%.
+Gastric dilatation with volvulus (GDV) aka twisted stomach is a catastrophic event which frequently occurs in large and giant breed dogs, with a lifetime risk of about 24%.
 Treatment for GDV is associated with exorbitant financial and emotional stress.
 Despite treatment, survival is not guaranteed, with about 30% of dogs with GDV dying of the condition.
-Some breeds have an even higher life-time risk.
-Great Danes, for example, have a lifetime risk for GDV of 42.4% with 12.6% of all Great Danes dying of GDV in their life-time.
-Other at-risk breeds include: Irish Wolfhounds, Newfoundlands, Saint Bernards, Akitas, Blood hounds, Collies, Irish Setters, Rottweilers, Standard Poodles and Weimariners.
+Some breeds have an even higher lifetime risk.
+Great Danes, for example, have a lifetime risk for GDV of 42.4% with 12.6% of all Great Danes dying of GDV in their lifetime.
+Other at-risk breeds include Irish Wolfhounds, Newfoundlands, Saint Bernards, Akitas, Blood hounds, Collies, Irish Setters, Rottweilers, Standard Poodles and Weimariners.

 Please contact your pet owners of at-risk breed dogs to schedule their Pexy today.
 We can also advise primary care vets on performing a less invasive gastropexy on their own patients.

 Feel free to read more about our team of specialist vets